jofaval/talks-about/TALKLOG.md

 # Talklog

+If you're looking for my biography, check it out at [BIOGRAPHY.md](./BIOGRAPHY.md)

 In the spirit of a changelog I will try my best to compile talks I have given with somewhat of date accuracy.
 The will be sorted from most recent to oldest

 I will consider it a talk to register here when it is not a one to one mentoring, knowledge sharing conversation.
 It will have to be to multiple people, wether it be online or in-person (maybe a mix).